brendanhasz/probflow/docs/example_linear_regression.rst

 A multiple linear regression is when we have multiple features (independent variables), and a single target (dependent variable).
-It's just like a simple linear regression, except each variable gets its own weight:
+It's just like a simple linear regression, except each feature gets its own weight:

 .. math::